Information for young people on understanding a mental health diagnosis, and how it may affect you.

 Some mental health problems are easier to diagnose than others.
 For example, if you’re experiencing anxiety or depression, your doctor might be able to give you a diagnosis after a couple of appointments.

 For other mental health problems, it can take a while to get a diagnosis.
-You might be asked to see how you feel over a period of time to make sure your doctor understands what you’re experiencing.
+You might be asked to see how you feel over a period of time.
+This is to make sure your doctor understands what you’re experiencing.

 "Just because you’ve been diagnosed with an illness doesn’t mean you have to, or will, tick every box."